pytorch/elastic/kubernetes/README.md

-## Torch elastic k8s controller
+## TorchElastic Controller for Kubernetes

 ## Overview

-Torch elastic k8s controller managed a Kubernetes custom resource `ElasticJob` and makes it easy to run Torch Elastic workloads on Kubernetes.
+TorchElastic Controller for Kubernetes manages a Kubernetes custom resource `ElasticJob` and makes it easy to run Torch Elastic workloads on Kubernetes.

 ### Prerequisites